devesh/SuperShareBox/README.md

 Posts links to the Google+ post on the other social networks.

 The code is currently very hacky.
 A few next steps:
-- Clean up the code, especially the hacked-together oauth code mangled from the [oauth2-extensions](https://github.com/borismus/oauth2-extensions) repository by Boris Smus.
+- Clean up the code, especially the hacked-together oauth code mangled from the [oauth2-extensions](https://github.com/borismus/oauth2-extensions) repository by Boris Smus and the XHR wrapper that does everything.
 - Add more social networks.
 - Fix the hovercard for external "circles"
 - Remove external "circles" from places they don't belong, like the circles editor.
 - Localization.
 - UI cleanup.
+- Delete corresponding Facebook post when the user deletes a Google+ post.